 A taxpayer who itemizes deductions and claims the credit will have a smaller federal deduction for state taxes, which will result in higher federal taxes.
 This may result in a larger state deduction for federal taxes, further reducing state taxes.
-The following table shows the net changes in state and federal taxes and the taxpayer's cost from \$100 of Montana purchases for a film produced by a taxpayer in the top state and federal rate brackets.
+The table above shows the net changes in state and federal taxes from claiming the credit for \$100 of Montana purchases for a film produced by a taxpayer in the top state and federal rate brackets.